Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 Each router maintains a RIP table known as the ==routing table== which contains both the routers distance vector and its forwarding table.

 RIP advertisements are sent after every 30s.
-If a router does not head from neighbour at least once every 180s, that neighbour is considered to be no longer reachable; RIP then updates the routing information and sends advertisements.
+If a router has not heard from neighbour at least once every 180s, that neighbour is considered to be no longer reachable; RIP then updates the routing information and sends advertisements.

 >[!note]
 > Each advertisement can list only up to 25 destination networks within AS